Updated on 10/4/2021

 Emotional intelligence can play a role in any relationship, whether it be friends, partners, or co-workers.
 How you navigate these relationships in your personal or professional life can impact the ways in which emotional intelligence affects your relationships.

 Have you ever had someone in your life who just knows when something is wrong?
 Someone who can tell right away what might be bothering you?
 Sometimes you need that friend who can help you unpack your emotions and knows you better than you know yourself.
+This is the type of person who portrays great emotional intelligence skills.

 Rachel O’Neill, Ph.D., a Talkspace therapist based out of Ohio, explains that, “Those who are highly emotionally intelligent are likely to have more of an ability to pick up on emotions, they can be more empathetic, and better able to discuss feelings.
 Conversely, if someone has a friend who doesn’t have the same level of emotional intelligence,” she said, “it can certainly contribute to feelings of the relationship being superficial or one-sided.” , It can be harmful and draining to have one-sided friendships when you’re constantly giving to another person — emotionally, financially, or maybe with your time — and getting little to none of those same benefits of friendship in return.